keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 #### Friends
 - Her lover, Valentyna (met 12.19.516).
 She is a titled drake of the Earth, Spirit, and Chaos elements who was raised in The Crawling Hunt in the Eye.
 She managed to defect on a mission down to earth, and ran away to the Democratic Alliance
-- August Kuznetsov, the lead guitarist
+- August Kuznetsov, the lead guitarist (they/them)
+	-
-- Luka Kowalski, the drummer
+- Luka Kowalski, the drummer (she/her)
+	-
-- Dima Novak, the rhythm guitarist who also helped with writing lyrics.
-Dima was the gentlest of all of the band members, the most empathetic.
+- Dima Novak, the rhythm guitarist who also helped with writing lyrics. (he/him)
+	- Dima was the gentlest of all of the band members, the most empathetic.
 	- Known for being the voice of reason between the four.
 	- He was the oldest in the group, and the wisest, he managed to stay away from drugs and general other addictions.
 	- Helped Anastasiya a lot.
 He was the only one in the band who knew her original name and was the first person she told about her relationship with Val.
-	- Met him when Ana and Val were looking for a place to sleep in their first few weeks
+	- Met him when Ana and Val were looking for a place to sleep in their first few weeks, he let them crash on his couch for a little bit while they figured things out.
+	- They became good friends and eventually he invited her to band, teaching her to play bass
+	- His presence helped Anastasiya get used to her new situation, and helped her be as comfortable as she could be.

 #### Enemies
 -